 The processing cost

 The processing cost consists of the operational cost, the yield and the QC cost.
-The operational cost is largely consumed by labor, process aids and consumables costs that are required to run through the entire process (this section ranges from growth media to T-flasks, tubings and single use items, e.g. single use bioreactors).
+The operational cost is largely consumed by labor, process aids and consumables costs that are required to run through the entire process (this section ranges from growth media to T-flasks, tubing and single use items, e.g. single use bioreactors).

 The yield depends on the type of therapy.
 For autologous therapies, a minimum quantity is required, whereas for allogenic therapies there is value to be gained in producing in multiples of the minimum quantity, as this can be used for other patients as well.